 Drive in style and upgrade to an SUV

-In the morning, you are treated to a visit Dinosaur Provincial Park where prehistoric creatures once roamed and flourished.
-Active dig sites continue to reveal new fossils every year, and the interpretative displays and staff depict the prehistoric world where these mighty creatures once roamed.
-Continue on to Waterton set in the middle of Waterton Lakes Provincial Park - a spectacular and vast park that features some of the best hiking in the country, as well as many local suppliers for canoe, kayak and bike rentals and cruises.
-Overnight at Waterton.
+In the morning, you are treated to a visit Dinosaur Provincial Park.
+Continue on to Waterton set in the middle of Waterton Lakes Provincial Park - a spectacular park that features some of the best hiking in the country.

 Day 4 Waterton

 We suggest planning to spend the day exploring the park.
 Day trails offer easy to moderate routes that take you incredible natural settings.
-Alternately, you may independently book a cruise on the lake that follows the shoreline southward across the international border with the United States.
-Overnight in Waterton.
+Alternately, you may independently book a cruise on the lake.

-Head west today over the provincial border to British Columbia, perhaps stopping in the high-altitude community of Crows Nest Pass.
-You may wish to independently visit the Frank Slide Interpretative Centre, depicting the massive landslide that covered the mining town.
+Head west today over the provincial border to British Columbia.
 Arriving in Fernie, take some time to explore this outdoor adventure hub that boasts hiking, biking, a summer farmers’ markets and outdoor art displays.
-Overnight in Fernie.

-Today travel farther into the British Columbia interior, and consider a stop in the small city of Cranbrook.
-Replete with local history, the fascinating Canadian Rail museum and the colonial period buildings of Fort Steele tell the story of the opening of the west.
-Continue on to the small city of Nelson on the west arm of Kootenay Lake, where outdoor bistros of the Victorian downtown serve up local delights amongst compelling scenery.
-Overnight in Nelson.
+Today travel farther into the British Columbia interior, continue on to the small city of Nelson on the west arm of Kootenay Lake, where outdoor bistros of the Victorian downtown serve up local delights amongst compelling scenery.

 Today the road leads along the Canadian / United States border and the small towns that dot the highway.
-You may wish to stopover at Gladstone Provincial Park, and perhaps spend some time on the beaches of Christina Lake its clean, deep waters being one of the areas best kept secrets.
-Continue on to arrive in Ososyoos and relax for the evening in this pleasant lakefront community.
-Overnight in Osoyoos.
+Continue on to arrive in Osoyoos and relax for the evening in this pleasant lakefront community.

 Day 8 Osoyoos

 Beach-lovers rejoice a day at the waterside under the sun on the shores of Osoyoos Lake rivals any oceanfront destination.
-Tour-friendly winery estates are set astride lush vineyards next to the arid landscapes, providing a dramatic contrast of ecologies.
-Overnight in Osoyoos.
+Tour-friendly winery estates are set astride lush vineyards next to the arid landscapes.

 Day 9 Osoyoos to Vancouver

 Heading over your last mountain range en route to the coast, you may wish to stop at the popular Harrison Hot Springs.
-The public springs offer mineral-enriched waters that soothe the muscles of weary travellers.
-Harrison Lake offers a pleasant place to relax, or rent a paddle boat and do some exploring on the calm waters.
 Continuing westward, arrive in the bustling metropolis of Vancouver.
-Overnight in Vancouver.

 Day 10 Vancouver

-In a metropolis that effortlessly fuses British heritage with vibrant International flair, Asian-influenced restaurants, spectacular urban parks and near-endless local attractions to enthral all guests of this unique coastal city.
-Take the day and explore the city independently at your own leisure and to your own tastes there is something for everyone!
-Overnight in Vancouver.
+In a metropolis unique coastal city, take the day and explore the city independently at your own leisure and to your own tastes there is something for everyone!

 Make your way to Vancouver International Airport for your return journey home.Want to alter anything?